Anne de Joyeuse: Pilgrim

-Joyeuse conducted a 'pilgrimage' to Italia in that year.
+Joyeuse conducted a 'pilgrimage' to Italy in that year.
 He travelled at the king's expense with an escort of 30 cavalry men, in total the expedition would cost 100,000 livres.
 He had been tasked by Henri with travelling to Loretto to intercede with the virgin Mary on Henri's behalf for the birth of an heir.
 He had further cause to travel as his wife, Marguerite was ill, and he wished to pray for her recovery.
-He took the opportunity of being in Italia to frequent Roma, entering the city on 1 July to a lavish reception from Cardinal d'Este.
+He took the opportunity of being in Italy to frequent Rome, entering the city on 1 July to a lavish reception from Cardinal d'Este.
 He fruitlessly tried to mobilise the Pope to take action against the duke of Montmorency, arguing that Montmorency was an ally of Protestantism.
 He therefore pushed for the Pope to excommunicate Montmorency, but the Pope rebuffed him.
 While efforts against Montmorency were unsuccessful, Joyeuse was able to convince the Pope to sanction a further alienation of church property, on the grounds that the money raised would be used for a new war against Protestantism.
 His other effort concerning church land, the trading of the Comtat Venaissin for the French held marquisate of Saluzzo would not be successful.
 He also took the opportunity to campaign for his brother François to receive the cardinals hat.
-Though not having achieved much of what he wanted, Joyeuse left Roma satisfied on 13 July, travelling back to France via all the major cities of northern Italia, in each of which he functioned as something akin to an ambassador.
+Though not having achieved much of what he wanted, Joyeuse left Rome satisfied on 13 July, travelling back to France via all the major cities of northern Italia, in each of which he functioned as something akin to an ambassador.

 Back at court Joyeuse reported sadly to the king that his expedition had largely been a failure.
 Indeed, historians have argued that for Joyeuse personally it was more of a failure than in his demands, as his several month absence from court had been used profitably by his rival Épernon.